Extremality of Rational Tails Boundary Strata in $\overline{\mathcal{M}}_{g,n}$: Background on Moduli Spaces of Curves

-\begin{remark} The requirements that $n\geq 1$ and that our strata be of compact type are imposed to avoid concern over the need to write them as quotients of products of moduli spaces under symmetric group actions.
-One practical effect of these requirements is in ruling out degenerations that induce self-nodes.
-We do not believe these restrictions are strictly necessary, but our focus is here on rational tails strata, which parametrize curves that do not have self-nodes and which have at least one mark.
-Therefore we leave these subtler cases for future study. \end{remark}
+\begin{remark} The requirement that the stratum be of compact type is imposed to avoid concern over the need to write them as quotients of products of moduli spaces under symmetric group actions.
+One practical effect of these requirements is in ruling out degenerations that induce self-nodes. \end{remark}

-The full moduli space $\Moduli_{g,n}$ is not merely a product of smaller moduli spaces, so the remaining challenge is to push extremality within a boundary divisor to extremality within the full space.
-Corollary \ref{cor:gammainclusion} is one tool to do so, in conjunction with the Hassett spaces introduced in \cite{hassett}.
-We recall some of their basic characteristics here.
+The full moduli space $\Moduli_{g,n}$ is not merely a product of smaller moduli spaces, so it remains to push extremality (and rigidity) within a boundary divisor to extremality (and rigidity) within the full space.
+Lemma \ref{lem:maintool} is one tool to do so, in conjunction with the Hassett spaces introduced in \cite{hassett}.

 \begin{definition} Fix \emphbf{(ordered) weight data} $\calA = (a_1,a_2,\dots,a_n)$ so that $a_i\in (0,1]\cap\mathbb{Q}$ .
 A (nodal) marked curve $(C;p_1,\dots,p_n)$ is \emphbf{$\calA$-stable} if \begin{itemize} \item $p_i\in C$ is smooth for every $i\in [n]$; \item $\DD \omega_C + \sum_{i=1}^n a_ip_n$ is ample; and \item for every point $x\in C$, we have $\DD\sum_{p_i=x}a_i \leq 1$. \end{itemize} The \emphbf{Hassett space} $\Moduli_{g,\calA}$ is the moduli space of $\calA$-stable curves of genus $g$ up to isomorphism. \end{definition}